fablab-imperia/word-clock/README.md

   <p align="center">
-    This repository contains the software and hardware components (KiKad files) used by [Fablab Imperia](https://www.fablabimperia.org) to build its amazing Word Clock!
+    This repository contains the software and hardware components (KiKad files) used by <a href="https://www.fablabimperia.org"> Fablab Imperia </a> to build its amazing Word Clock!
   </p>
 </div>